Sempiternal (album): Singles

 The first single from the album, "Shadow Moses", debuted on Daniel P. Carter's Rock Show on BBC Radio 1 on 4 January 2013.
 "Shadow Moses" was officially released as a single on iTunes on 14 January 2013, reaching No. 80 in the Official UK Singles Chart, their first top 100 entry.
 On 18 February 2013, the band announced that they will release the song "Antivist" as a new song, given that enough people tweet #antivist.
 The new song's artwork was displayed in .GIF format on the website antivistreveal.com.
 On 19 February 2013, "Antivist" was released on SoundCloud and YouTube.
-The song isn't a single.
+Prior to its promotional release, the song was not a single.

 On 4 March 2013, the band released the second music video from Sempiternal which was "Sleepwalking" on YouTube via the band's Vevo channel and Epitaph Record's channel.
 The band announced on their Facebook and Twitter pages that their third single would be "Go to Hell, for Heaven's Sake" and would officially release the song as a single on 10 June.

 Tours and performances

 Bring Me the Horizon embarked on their headline tour of the United States in support of Sempiternal.
-The tour, known as The American Dream Tour had permanent support from of Mice & Men and Issues, while Letlive were the opening act for the majority of the tour and Northlane opened on 11 of the dates in their absence.
+The tour, known as The American Dream Tour had permanent support from Of Mice & Men and Issues, while Letlive were the opening act for the majority of the tour and Northlane opened on 11 of the dates in their absence.

 They finished their last Sempiternal show on 5 December 2014 at the Wembley Arena.
-This marked the end of the Sempiternal-focused era of Bring Me the Horizon and the break they will use to make a new album.
+This marked the end of the Sempiternal-focused era of Bring Me the Horizon and the break they used to make a new album.